-These examples are only meant to give you a general idea of when to fertilize Bermuda grass and the types of fertilizer to use.
+These examples are only meant to give you a general idea of when to fertilize Bermuda grass, and the types of fertilizer to use.
 You may find that different types are needed, depending on your situation.
-For example, if you don’t have any weeds at all, then the Post-Emergent wouldn’t be needed.
+For example, if you don’t have any weeds at all, then the post-emergent treatment wouldn’t be needed.

 Let us take an in-depth assessment as to the exact times that Bermuda grass can be fertilized in Texas, with the fertilizer types.

 February through May: Apply after the leaves in your yard have turned green.
 The measurement should be ½ to 1 pound of nitrogen (N) per 1000 square feet.
 Test the soil to know the amount of nutrient and the amount of lime to add.

 If soil samples are not available, go for the full amount of nitrogen-phosphorus-potassium (N-P-K) turf fertilizer, with a ratio of 4-1-2.
 A good example is the 16-4-8.
 Lime can be added if need be, based on your soil type.